 In my personal experiences with solo travel, my life would always shift when I got back home.
 I learned some valuable lessons about how to make a better relationship with myself and my needs.

-There is a World of Possibilities
+#2.
+That There is a World of Possibilities

-After ripping off that first solo trip band-aide, I woke up to the world of possibilities in front of me.
-The need to wait for someone to join me was no longer holding me back.
-If I desired to go on a solo adventure, I could save money, and I could go.
+The need to wait for someone to join me no longer held me back.
+If I desired to go on a solo adventure, I could save money and go.
 I now saw a great opportunity to see different places on my own terms.

-To be fully transparent, after my first solo trip, I wasn’t a full convert.
-I still would have preferred to find someone to travel along with, if I could.
-Since those options were still not presenting themselves by the time my next trip rolled around, I decided to go ALONE… again.
+Since those options were still not presenting themselves when my next trip rolled around, I decided to go ALONE… again.

 The skills I was acquiring as a solo traveler was making me a more confident and stronger woman.
 These strengths were helping me in my career and personal life.

+#3.
 Compassion and Awareness

 If we are lucky, we will get the opportunity to grow into more self-aware beings.
 Traveling will open the doors to our minds and fill it with experiences.
 I have been forever changed by visiting foreign countries.